yorzi/discourse_docs/sysadmins/miscellaneous/beginners-guide-to-install-discourse-on-ubuntu-for-development.md

 title: Beginners Guide to Install Discourse on Ubuntu for Development
 ---

-<small class="documentation-source">Source: [https://meta.discourse.org/t/beginners-guide-to-install-discourse-on-ubuntu-for-development/14727](https://meta.discourse.org/t/beginners-guide-to-install-discourse-on-ubuntu-for-development/14727)</small>

 So you want to set up Discourse on Ubuntu to hack on and develop with?

 We'll assume that you don't have Ruby/Rails/Postgre/Redis installed on your Ubuntu system.
 Let's begin!

-*Although this guide assumes that you are using Ubuntu, but the set-up instructions will work fine for any Debian based ditribution.*
+*Although this guide assumes that you are using Ubuntu, but the set-up instructions will work fine for any Debian based distribution.*

 *(If you want to install Discourse for production use, see [our install guide][install_guide])*